Cyberbullying: What is it and how to stop it

 You can find more on our enforcement actions here.

-9. Internet companies don’t seem to care about online bullying and harassment.
+10. Technology companies don’t seem to care about online bullying and harassment.
 Are they being held responsible?

-Internet companies are increasingly paying attention to the issue of online bullying.
+Technology companies are increasingly paying attention to the issue of online bullying.

-But it is true that even more is needed.
+But it is true that more is needed.
 Many young people experience cyberbullying every day.
 Some face extreme forms of online abuse.
 Some have taken their own lives as a result.

 Technology companies have a responsibility to protect their users especially children and young people.